stockparfait/experiments/README.md

 your code contributions.

-Having said that, this repository serves primarily as the documentation of my own research into the behavior of the US markets, and also as an example of how to use and what can be done with the core libraries in [stockparfait/stockparfait].
+Having said that, this repository serves primarily as the documentation of my own research into the behavior of the US stock market, and also as an example and the purpose and motivation behind the core libraries in [stockparfait/stockparfait].

 [stockparfait/stockparfait]: https://github.com/stockparfait/stockparfait